-In my shop you will find products from local producers: olive oil, honey, raki, olives, herbs, essentail oils and olive soap.
+In Mandali you will find products from local producers: olive oil, honey, raki, olives, herbs, essentail oils and olive soap.

-In the rural area of Kournas you will discover a variety of flowers and herbs.
-You can make easy walks in and around the village.
+In the silent, rural area of Kournas you will discover a variety of flowers, trees, herbs and some wildlife.

-Also information about Kournas village, holiday accomodation, events and activities you can get at Mandali.
-Barbara will be pleased to help you to make your stay in Kournas unforgettable.
+Information about Kournas village, holiday accommodation, events and activities you can get at Mandali.
+Barbara will be pleased to help you to make your stay on Crete unforgettable.

 Inspired by nature and made from natural materials are the symbols of the unique artworks and jewellery in Mandali.

-In the southwest of Crete, we organized some walking holidays and in 2010 my husband and I made our dream come true and we moved to Crete.
+In the southwest of Crete, we organized walking holidays and in 2010 Arno and I made our dream come true and we moved to Crete.

-The beautiful green province Apokoronas had our preference and we found a house in the small traditional village Kournas, just 4 kilometers from the lake and only 5 kilometers from the north coast, with a kilometer long sandy beach.
+The beautiful green municipality Apokoronas in the prefecture Chania had our preference.
+We found a house in the village of Kournas.
+A small, traditional village, just 4 kilometres from the Kournaslake and only 5 kilometres from the north coast, with a sandy beach.

-I enjoy the life in the small village Kournas and during my work in tourism, I also noticed that tourists like to visit the traditional mountain villages.
-But sometimes these visits have some obstacles: where to park the car, what can you do, what is interesting to see there, etc.
+I enjoy life in the small village of Kournas and during my work in tourism, I also noticed that tourists like to visit the traditional mountain villages.
+But sometimes these visits have some obstacles: where to park the car, what can you do, what is interesting to visit, etc.

 So I began to think: the village Kournas might get more visitors and should become a little more "alive and kicking".
 Visitors should be given the opportunity to discover the daily village life.